ambaradan/docsmarker/docs/rocksmarker/options.md

 ## Introduction

-The `lua/options.lua` file allows you to define and customize the editor's configuration options in an efficient and organized manner.
+The `lua/options.lua` file allows for the definition and customization of the editor's configuration options in an efficient and organized manner.
 The options defined in this file directly affect the user experience.

 Using the *options.lua* file allows for advanced customization of the editor without the need to modify the source code, keeping all configuration options in a single file to facilitate configuration management and maintenance.

 ## Options.lua in Rocksmarker

-The **options.lua** file in the Rocksmarker project is designed to provide a set of default settings that enhance the Neovim user experience, covering aspects such as file management, text formatting, navigation, and user interface customization.
+The **options.lua** file in the Rocksmarker project offers a set of default settings that enhance the Neovim user experience, covering aspects such as file management, text formatting, navigation, and user interface customization.

 ### Global configuration